aerian-studios/ignite-typescript-boilerplate/boilerplate/README.md

 This is implemented using [husky](https://github.com/typicode/husky).
 There is no additional setup needed.

-**Bypass Lint**

-If you have to bypass lint for a special commit that you will come back and clean (pushing something to a branch etc.) then you can bypass git hooks with adding `--no-verify` to your commit command.

-**Understanding Linting Errors**

-The linting rules are from JS Standard and React-Standard.
-[Regular JS errors can be found with descriptions here](http://eslint.org/docs/rules/), while [React errors and descriptions can be found here](https://github.com/yannickcr/eslint-plugin-react).

 ## :closed_lock_with_key: Secrets

 This project uses [react-native-config](https://github.com/luggit/react-native-config) to expose config variables to your javascript code in React Native.
 You can store API keys